gabriekas/Portfolio_Projects_GVA/RFM/README.md

 ## Insights for the Marketing Team
 - It is advised to focus on "Best Customers", "Big Spenders" and "Cannot be Lost" customer segments as they generate the highest monetary value (sales) for the business in question.
-- To maintain customers in "Best Customers" segment it is advised to reward them with special discounts or offer to become early adopters of a new products.
+- To maintain customers in "Best Customers" segment it is advised to reward them with special discounts for their favourite products like _Regency cakestand 3 tier_ or offer to become early adopters of a new products.
 - To maintain customers in "Big Spenders" segment it is advised to upsell by offering high value items for customers in this segment and ask for reviews.
 - To maintain customers in "Cannot be Lost" segment it is advised to make them more aware of the business brand.
-Customers in this sergment could be offered gifts and free trials.
+Customers in this sergment could be offered gifts and free trials for postage.